mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 (particularly Highway Three) and the pure, unspoiled paradise of the surface.
-The weather conditions are extreme with severe tidal conditions, especially round the equatorial regions where 160 metre waves are common.
+The weather conditions are extreme with severe tidal conditions, especially round the equatorial regions where 160 meter waves are common.
 Despite this there are several places worth visiting.
 The ring of undersea volcanic mountains illuminates the sea around the Bhaki archipelago.
-The islands themselves are covered in several metres of grey ash and are totally without life.
+The islands themselves are covered in several meters of grey ash and are totally without life.
 Visit the excavated Khaarkhi settlements on Bhaki Prime.
 The islands themselves are still active volcanoes and care